School-Semester-Summaries/.github/profile/README.md

 [![image](https://github.com/School-Semester-Summaries/.github/assets/74303221/23f504e4-5084-49bc-91a6-7a467df7cb79)](https://www.fontys.nl/Studeren/Opleidingen/HBO-ICT.htm?gad_source=1&gclid=CjwKCAiA29auBhBxEiwAnKcSqki4saoduiyfUj2EHe55DqNtpTq-DetbwwkLpvwcyZEauMI4V8R21BoCfmwQAvD_BwE)

 # Preface
 So HBO-ICT consists of 8 semesters.
-To pass a semester you have to touch all the learning outcomes.
+To pass a semester you have to satisfy all the learning outcomes.
 The way you do this doesn't really matter as long as you keep good contact with your teachers and ask active feedback.
 Here's a quick terminology so you won't get lost later on.

 ### Terminology